Goodbye in German (B1) | Say Bye To Not Saying Tschüß Correctly

 Common Ways to Say Goodbye in German

 These expressions are useful in daily life.
-They work in casual conversations with friends, family, or people you know well.
+They work in casual conversations with friends, family, or people you already know reasonably well.

 Tschüss!